-Pack a little extra for the kids.
+Step 18: Pack a little extra for the kids.

-Get the best deals on what you need in your new home.
+Step 19: Get the best deals on what you need in your new home.

-Use your dislocation allowance.
+Step 20: Use your dislocation allowance.

 You might be eligible for a dislocation allowance if you have been ordered to move into military housing, or if you were evacuated from a duty station.
 Kate Horrell, who is a military finance coach, says that you might be eligible for government reimbursement for some of your moving or housing costs.

-Make it feel like home.
+Step 21: Make your temporary house feel like home.

-Build your community.
+Step 22: Build your community.

 This might be the most important of all of the military relocation tips out there.
 You might not think that your new home is ideal for your family, but for the sake of your children, you want to have a positive attitude.
 Military communities are some of the easiest places to make friends because everyone is an outsider.
 From moms who have experienced a PCS move several times:

 - Ask for help.
 Military communities are very giving when it comes to time and resources.
-Don’t be afraid to ask for what you need, whether it’s child care or even just companionship.
+Don’t be afraid to ask for what you need, whether it’s childcare or even just companionship.

 - Keep on top of your long-distance friends and family.
 It’s natural to miss those you left behind, but you can stay connected through technology.
-Apps like Skype and FaceTime allow you to celebrate occasions like birthdays or holidays “together” across the miles.
+Apps like Skype and FaceTime allow you to celebrate occasions like birthdays or holidays together across the miles.

-Use our PCS Tip Sheet
+Step 23: Use our Printable PCS Checklist